BobaBoard/boba-docs/docs/engineering/start-developing/boba-components.md

 You can now continue to the [development instructions](#development-instructions).

 :::tip
-If you make changes to BobaEditor and want to see them reflected in BobaBoard UI, run `yarn run build` in the boba-editor folder.
-BobaBoard UI should pick up the changes.
+If you make changes to BobaEditor and want to see them reflected in BobaComponents, run `yarn run build` in the boba-editor folder.
+BobaComponents should pick up the changes.
 :::

 ## Development Instructions